fairmath/polycircuit/include/polycircuit/component/README/cifar10_README.md

 Each image for the input is encoded as a real vector with a dimension of 3072=3x1024.
 The initial 1024 slots denote the red channel, the subsequent ones denote green, and the final segment denotes blue.
-Each slot stores value in the range of [0, 255].
+Each slot stores a value in the range of [0, 255].

 ### Output